ztomasze/sdnd/Magic/divine.md

 ### battle caster

 If you prominently display your holy symbol--such as as a pendant on your chest or as an engraving on your shield--you do not need a [[Cast#verbal and somatic components|free hand]] to cast spells.
-If you have a bludgeoning weapon in one hand, you can use it to (gently) deliver touch spells.
+If you have a bludgeoning weapon in one hand, you can use it to deliver touch spells.

 ### mishap